Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Maxwell equations in flat spacetime and FLRW cosmology

 \subsection{Polarisation gradient effects}

-To compliment the above-discussed situations in which the propagation of electromagnetic waves can be affected by an amplitude gradient, we ask in this subsection whether effects on \emph{polarisation} can likewise induce abnormal wave propagation.
+To complement the above-discussed situations in which the propagation of electromagnetic waves can be affected by an amplitude gradient, we ask in this subsection whether effects on \emph{polarisation} can likewise induce abnormal wave propagation.
 In general, the wave equation \eqref{waveeq} describes the behaviour of polarised waves, and therefore more general solutions than the plane wave can again be identified.
-For example, recently it has been shown (both theoretically and experimentally) in \cite{Nichols:22} that second-order gradients on the phase of polarised waves in vacuum flat spacetimes can also induce beam deflections on the wave.
-Thus, we expect that similar effects occur for cosmological light.
+For example, recently it has been shown (both theoretically and experimentally) in \cite{Nichols:22} for the Eikonal transport equation approximation that second-order gradients on the phase of polarised waves in vacuum flat spacetimes can also induce beam deflections on the wave.
+Here we demonstrate that such effects occur already without any approximations to the Maxwell equations.

 Consider a magnetic field with a transverse polarized part in the form

 where $\rho$ is the amplitude of the wave, $\gamma$ is the polarization angle, $\phi$ is total wave phase, and $\omega$ is the wave frequency.
 The physical quantities $\rho$, $\gamma$, and $\phi$ can have full dependence on (conformal) time and space coordinates.
 The frequency $\omega$ is a constant for this solution. $B_z$ denotes a longitudinal part of the field.
 Using this ansatz in \eqref{waveeq} for the transverse part, we obtain the four equations